EmileTrotignon/blog/printing_and_ocaml.md

 ## Modular implicits are not enough

 This is very cool, but having modular implicits on its own would not solve the printing issue.
 You would also need `Int` to be printable, and currently it is and no module in the Stdlib is.

 There are obviously functions to print many types, but none of them are in their respective modules.
 You have `output_int`, `Format.pp_print_int`, but not `Int.print`.
-More complex types like `'a list` do not have such functions at all.
+More complex types like `'a list` only have function to print them in `Format`, were they might be hard to find.
 This may seems like a detail because adding such functions would be very easy compared to implementing modular implicits, but I believe it is not a detail but a low-hanging fruit.